zingale/cca-summer-school/content/advection/advection-time-update.md

 Inserting these into our difference equation, we have:

 $$\langle a \rangle_i^{n+1} = \langle a \rangle_i^n - \frac{u \Delta t}{\Delta x} (\langle a \rangle_i^n - \langle a \rangle_{i-1}^n)$$

-This is precisely the upwind finite-difference scheme we saw earlier.